AleksVoev/PageSage/README.md

 - **Website Limitations**: The extension may not work seamlessly on all websites; user discretion is advised.

 ## 💡 **Contributions & Feedback**
-We warmly welcome developers, users, and enthusiasts to contribute to the development of PageSage.
+I warmly welcome developers, users, and enthusiasts to contribute to the development of PageSage.
 Your feedback, suggestions, and contributions will significantly aid in refining and enhancing this extension.

 ## 📝 **License**
 MIT License

 ## 📞 **Contact & Support**
-For any queries, support requests, or assistance, please contact [Your Contact Information].
+For any queries, support requests, or assistance, please contact aleksvoev@gmail.com.